Does Travel Insurance Cover You If You Get Deplaned and/or Injured By Airport Security?

 However, if the issue isn’t about being deplaned due to overbooking but rather about being disallowed to board the plane for specific reasons; such as loss of travel documents, missed departures or a black travel alert, worry not, because those can be covered by travel insurance too!

-Can Travel Insurance Cover You If You Get Injured By Security Personnel?
+Can Travel Insurance Cover You If You Get Injured By Airport Security Personnel?

 So, in the case of being injured by security personnel, it depends on whether or not the injury was unintentional and unforeseeable.
 For example, if you are injured as a result of provoking airport security, or resisting them against airport rules, then obviously you won’t be covered.